pulp-platform/pulp-debug-bridge/README.md

 ### Installation

-To build this tool, execute this command from the root directory:
+To build this tool, you have to clone the following repository:

+    $ git clone git@github.com:pulp-platform/pulp-builder.git

+Then go inside pulp-builder and execute the following command:

-    $ make all
+    $ ./scripts/build-debug-bridge

-This will checkout sources from other modules needed by the bridge.
-In case the sources are already checked out and you just want to build the bridge, you can execute this command:
+This will checkout all sources inluding other modules needed by the bridge, build everything and install that under the `install` directory.

-    $ make build

 All what is needed to use the tool is then inside the directory `install`.
 You can define the following paths in order to use it: